 123 Avenue between 203 Street and Laity Street

 The Information Session was held March 9, 2016 at Laity View Elementary School.
-View the Display Boards presented.
+View the Display Boards (PDF) presented.
 Feedback from the Information Session indicated interest in both proposals, lane width narrowing and protected bike lane.
 Given this high level of interest, the City completed a further evaluation of the protected bike lane concepts.

 The protected bike lane concept is not intended to take precedence over traffic calming, but rather to present another option that would meet the goals to calm traffic along the corridor but also accommodate a Triple A (All Ages and Ability) cycling facility.

 City staff are currently reviewing feedback from the very well attended Information Session.

 123 Avenue between Laity Street and 216 Street

 The Information Session was held March 10, 2016 at Laity View Elementary School.
 View the Display Boards (PDF) presented.
 The next steps will be the installation of temporary measures, per the proposed plan.

 An interim intersection button has been installed at the intersection of 123 Avenue and Creston Street.
 This will encourage slower travel speeds on 123 Avenue.

 Funding for the proposed total road reconstruction and corridor improvements has been included in the 2018-2020 Financial Plan.